 I signed up for yoga classes during the four days we were at sea during a cruise to celebrate our 30th anniversary.
-Who new I would also gain insight about how to stay focused on mindful eating in diet culture!
+Who knew I would also gain insight into how to stay focused on mindful eating in diet culture!

-During the first class, I discovered that the yoga room had an open doorway from the ship’s gym so we heard the whirr of treadmills and clanging of weights in the background.
+During the first class, I discovered that the yoga room had an open doorway from the ship’s gym, so we heard the whir of treadmills and clanging of weights in the background.
 After noting my distraction, I settled into my practice and took no further notice.

 During the second class, I was in a downward facing dog looking at the ocean through the floor-to-ceiling windows when a guy in exercise attire strolled in, headphones on, and began a solo boxing workout at the back of the room, smack in the middle of my view.
 He watched our yoga class while hopping from one foot to the other, grunting and jabbing the air like Rocky.
 The teacher seemed puzzled too but continued the class.